phillipadsmith/2014.phillipadsmith.com/_drafts/2016-02-02-connect-the-drunken-walk-of-a-thousand-media-entrepreneurs.md

 ---
 layout: post
 date: ""
-dek: "How Hacks/Hackers Connect is using lessons from the lean startup movement to improve & scale"
+dek: "How Hacks/Hackers Connect is using lessons from the Lean Startup movement to iterative, improve, and scale"
 summary: ""
 category: coding
 tags: null